BALCAS ENERGY TERMS & CONDITIONS OF SALE

 6.6 Risk of damage to or loss of the Goods shall pass to the Customer upon the Goods reaching the agreed delivery point, or where the Goods are to be collected at Balcas’ premises, at the time the Customer is notified that the Goods are available for collection.

-7.1 The price of the Goods will be as set out in the quotation Balcas provides to the Customer or, if it has not provided a quotation or the quotation has expired, in its pricing structure in force at the time it confirms the Order.
-Prices are liable to change at any time, but price changes will not affect Orders that have been confirmed in writing by one or more of our authorised employees or agents.
+7.1 The price of the Goods will be as set out in the quotation Balcas provides to the Customer or, if it has not provided a quotation or the quotation has expired, in its pricing structure in force at the time it confirms the Order subject always to the provisions of clause 2.8.

 7.2 These prices exclude VAT.
 By default, VAT will be applied at the appropriate rate for the use of the Goods as a heating fuel.
 The Customer must notify Balcas if it intends to use the Goods for other purposes.
 If the rate of VAT changes between the date of the Order and the date of delivery, Balcas will adjust the VAT paid, unless the Goods have been paid for in full before the change in the rate of VAT takes effect.